Luke-Beekham/ShipTesting/README.md

 3. I added Lazers and a Lazer heat value
 4. I made the lazers aim with your mouse (You can kill enemies now)
 5. I added 3 new enemies (One shoots, one heals, one turns invisible) and a new map!
+6. Added Wave based Enemies and a wave timer
 ![A Showcase of the game](shipMapGameShowcase.gif)